JoshuaMichaelHanson/static-interval-tree/readme.md

 search tree is bulk-loaded by sorting.
 There's no support for adding/removing intervals.

-Intervals are assumed to be over integers, with half-open indexes, [start, end).
+Intervals are assumed to be over integers.
+Coordinates can be closed [start, end], or half-open [start, end).

 Query time with the index should be O(log n), rather than the O(n) required for a brute-force search.